wso2-extensions/esb-connector-viber/docs/message.md

 **Sample response**

-Given below is a sample response for the message operation.
+Given below is a sample response for the sendVideoMessage operation.

 ```json
 {